 3. Jazz Up a Jumper, 3 Ways

 Have you ever inherited a sweater from your dad, and ex, brother or maybe just bought a sweater that seemed nice and slouchy at first, but later felt like pyjamas or something?

 Yes?
 Never fear!
 We’ve got one of the best fashion upcycling tutorials for you.

 You can transform that jumper in myriad ways: cut off the sleeves.
 Make it into a cardigan.
 Sew accessories or patches onto it.
 And you can even make it into a ‘choker’ with a V-neck!
 Just watch this video below to see what I mean.

 4. A Maxi Skirt Morphs Into A Top…And More!

 Maybe once upon a time, you thought ethical fashion meant wearing hippie clothes.
 Like, long peasant skirts made from cotton, that are now stuck in the back of your closet.
 Well, drag that skirt out and get to work!

 In fact, maxi dresses and skirts were all the rage for quite awhile.
 But now, minis are back with a bang!
 Still got loads of maxi styles in your closet?
 Don’t toss them out!
 You can do loads to transform them into different, more wearable items.
 For example?
 They can be turned into a crop top, shorts, mini skirt and more.
 Just check out this DIY video below!

 5. Old Tees, New Life: 4 Styles!

-We all have a zillion tee shirts, am I right?
+This is one of the most essential of all the fashion upcycling tutorials!
+Why?
+Well, because we all have a zillion tee shirts, am I right?
 We get them as free promotional items sometimes, or buy slogan tees to represent our university, workplace or college.
-Sure, you can wear old tees to the gym, or use them as pyjamas…but why not try to transform them into a newer, cooler item of clothing?
+Sure, you can wear old tees to the gym, or use them as pyjamas.
+But why not try to transform them into a newer, cooler item of clothing?